greenelab/deep-review/sections/06_discussion.md

 output confidence scores over 99.99% even for samples that are purely noise.
 Recently, Fong and Vedaldi [@arxiv:1704.03296] provided a framework for understanding black box algorithms by perturbing input data.

+For domain-specific models, we previously described approaches for the interpretation and visualization of neural networks that prediction transcription factor binding [@tag:Alipanahi2015_predicting
+@tag:Lanchantin2016_motif @tag:Shrikumar2016_blackbox].
+Other studies have
+primarily focused on integrating attention mechanisms with the neural networks.
+Attention mechanisms dynamically weight the importance the neural network gives to each feature.
+By inspecting the attention weights for a particular sample, a practitioner can identify the important features for a particular prediction.
+Choi et al [@arxiv:1608.05745] inverted the typical architecture of recurrent neural networks to improve interpretability.
+In particular, they only used recurrent connections in the attention generating procedure, leaving the hidden state directly connected to the input variables.
+In the clinical domain, this model was able to produce accurate diagnoses in which the contribution of previous hospital visits could be directly interpreted.
+Choi et al [@arxiv:1611.07012] later extended this work to take into account the structure of disease ontologies and found that the concepts represented by the model were aligned with medical knowledge.
+Che et al [@arxiv:1512.03542] introduced a knowledge-distillation approach which used gradient boosted trees to learn interpretable healthcare features from trained deep models.

 ### Data limitations